 Annual Inspections for Roof Damage

-Scheduling a yearly roof inspection is one of the smartest moves you can make as a homeowner.
+Scheduling a yearly inspection is one of the smartest moves you can make as a homeowner.
 A professional roofer can spot loose flashing, worn sealant, or minor damage you might miss from the ground.
-Catching these small issues early often means a simple repair instead of a major leak that shortens your roof’s life and raises red flags with your insurance company.
+Catching these small issues early often means a simple fix instead of a major leak that shortens your roof insurance lifespan and raises red flags with your homeowners insurance policy.
+Early detection of roof damage during annual inspections can prevent minor issues from becoming major problems that threaten your insurance coverage and cost thousands in repairs.

 Cleaning Gutters And Drainage

 Gutters do more than catch rain; they protect your entire home.
 When they’re clogged with leaves, granules, or debris, water has nowhere to go.
 It can spill over and rot the fascia, or in some cases, pull the gutters right off the house.
-If water backs up, it can seep under roofing materials, leading to leaks and damage.
+If water backs up, it can seep under materials, leading to leaks and damage.
 Poor drainage can even send water down to your foundation, where it causes cracks or basement flooding.
-Keeping gutters clear ensures water flows safely away from your roof and home, helping you avoid expensive repairs and insurance issues.
+Keeping gutters clear ensures water flows safely away from your home, helping you avoid expensive claims and home insurance issues.

 Keeping Records of Roof Upkeep

-Keeping a simple file of inspection reports, repair receipts, and before-and-after photos pays off in the long run.
-You’ll always know when work was done, what materials were used, and who handled the repairs.
+Keeping a simple file of inspection reports, receipts, and before-and-after photos pays off in the long run.
+You’ll always know when work was done, what materials were used, and who handled the work.
 That makes it easier to track your roof’s condition, plan for future upkeep, and spot patterns if small problems keep coming back.
-Having those records on hand also gives you peace of mind and helps you budget confidently for the years ahead.
+Having those records on hand also gives you peace of mind and helps you budget confidently for the years ahead while protecting your policy status.

 The Consequences of Losing Home Insurance